 1. The auction objects are auctioned in the name and on the account of the supplier or one of the third parties designated by him.
 The bid in Swiss francs is accepted from the highest bidder recognized by the auctioneer.
 In principle, the auctioned item is handed over to the buyer only in return for cash payment.
 The invoice for a successful bid for an auctioned item is payable within 7 days from the end of the auction.
 HAMMER AUKTIONEN may use any payment by the purchaser as settlement for any debt which the purchaser owes to HAMMER AUKTIONEN and set off any debt which it owes to the purchaser against its own claims.
 If the successful bidder defaults on a payment, default interest of 15% p.a. is charged upon the invoiced sum.

-2. Exept at "online-only" auctions, in addition to the bid price, the successful bidder must pay a surcharge calculated as follows:
+2. In addition to the bid price, the successful bidder must pay a surcharge calculated as follows: